You may have heard the term “Hidden Mickey” or “Hidden Mickeys” as you have been preparing for your Disney vacation.

-Hidden Mickey’s are something you should know about!
+One of these fun secrets are Hidden Mickeys.
+Hidden Mickeys are something you should know about!

 A hidden Mickey is an image of Mickey Mouse – either his full body or just the head and ears silhouette – that has been worked into a Disney structure.
-This can be a hotel, attraction, or any other structure designed by the Walt Disney imagineers.
+This could be at a hotel, attraction, or any other structure designed by the Walt Disney imagineers.

 Hidden Mickey’s can be found all over the Walt Disney World theme parks and hotels, Disneyland and all the international Disney theme parks!

 It is believed that hidden Mickeys made their debut in the 1970s when Disney World was planning EPCOT.
-Because EPCOT is more adult themed and served alcohol the management wanted to restrict the number of characters that showed up there.
+Since EPCOT is more adult themed and served alcohol, the management wanted to restrict the number of characters who showed up there.

 Because of this, the imagineers started incorporating Mickey Mouse silhouettes and images into the design of EPCOT.
 Guests and Disney cast members started finding hidden Mickeys and loved it.

-What started out as an inside joke became a Disney past time as now hidden Mickeys are everywhere at all four theme parks!
+What started out as an inside joke became a Disney pastime as now hidden Mickeys are everywhere at all four theme parks!

 It should be noted that not everything is a hidden Mickey.
 A true hidden Mickey is not meant to be obvious or noticed easily.

-For example, cast members might put three circle objects together to create a classic Mickey silhouette (3 pancakes, or 3 scoops of butter).
+For example, cast members might put three circle objects together to create a classic Mickey silhouette (3 pancakes or 3 scoops of butter or even fallen flower petals).
 That wouldn’t necessarily be a hidden Mickey – although it sure is fun!

 So, if you happen to notice a large circle next to two smaller circles in a place that isn’t super obvious….you may have spotted a hidden mickey!